Helpful Advice for Job Seekers

 A former employer will be more willing to provide a good reference for you, and leave every possible door open for future opportunities, if you don’t burn bridges.
 Here’s how you do it:

 - Approach your supervisor in person, one-to-one.
 Be congenial.
 Provide logical reasons (as opposed to emotional ones) for your leaving, and be honest, but don’t say anything you’ll regret.
 Then follow up in writing, and add something pleasant, like “I’ve enjoyed working with you”.

 Never give less than two weeks’ notice.
 However, be prepared.
 In some organizations, they may escort you out immediately, after a brief discussion in HR.
 Don’t be hurt, it happens.

-Don’t gripe too much to co-workers, or blame them for anything.
+Don’t gripe about or to your co-workers, or blame them for anything.
 Stay on friendly terms, before and after.
 You may be able to help them in the future, or they may be able to help you.
-People recommend people they like to work with.
+People recommend people with whom they like to work.
 Make sure that person is you.

 - If you train your replacement, remember they may be excited about the opportunity.
 Give them some good notes to reference.
 Don’t grind your axe or discuss office politics.
 Let them know what other people on the team do, not your opinion of how well they do it.
 Let your replacement develop their own opinion.